kvarak/dnd/docs/_Classes/fighter.md

 You have learned to make your modifications work together.
 You can now apply two of your schematics to one item as long as the item meets both prerequisites.

 ### Flexible Innovation
 You have gained such a familiarity with your inventive arsenal that you can make adjustments in a relatively short amount of time.
-At the end of a short rest, you can remove the effects of one of your schematics from an item and apply the schematic to a different item that meets the prerequisites.
+During a 5 minute short rest, you can remove the effects of one of your schematics from an item and apply the schematic to a different item that meets the prerequisites.
 If a schematic's effect has a limited amount of uses per day, the number of expended uses stays the same when transferred.

 In addition, you can apply up to three schematics to one item if that item meets the prerequisites for each schematic.